An Introduction to Objectives and Key Results (OKRs)

 OKRs clarify for everyone what you’re working on and why, as well as giving you an easy platform to declare what you’re NOT working on.

-OKRs help you centre delivery conversations on outcomes, not outputs.
-Yes, you still have to deliver projects, maintain services, and execute initiatives with finesse, but you now have a new lense to put over your activities to judge whether they’re actually taking you somewhere that you want to be.
+Yes, you still have to deliver projects, maintain services, and execute initiatives on-schedule, within budget, and to a high standard, but you now have a new lense to put over your activities to judge whether they’re actually taking you somewhere that you want to be.

 OKRs for organisational learning